 In JKD we defend/attack with our strong side forward, unlike the stance taken in traditional boxing.
 This puts our strongest, quickest weapons (arms and legs) between us and our opponent.
 Striking and kicking play a very strong role, but added to our arsenal is a variety of effective traps and locks.
 There is a balance and flow to our foot and handwork, which is put to the test in light (safe!) sparring sessions.

 While there are no belts awarded in this art (at least in our particular system), students advance through levels.
 Level 10 earns a black sash, the equivalent of a black belt.
 Our certification comes from Sifu Raffi Derderian at Derderian Academy of Martial Arts in Johnston, Rhode Island.
-Students test under him when he comes to our school or at his annual Martial Arts Summer Camp.
-Sometimes we take a ride to test at his school (visiting his dojo is always a treat).
-We also benefit from the generous tutelage of Sifu Collin Lieberman (Centerline JKD), and of course, Sifu Sean Gallimore who brought the program to our school.
+We have also benefited greatly from the generous tutelage of Sifu Collin Lieberman (Centerline JKD), and of course, Sifu Sean Gallimore who brought the program to our school.